rohitsinghlab/TADMap/README.md

 - Directly retrieve the TAD Map
 - Parse results from TAD Map files

-For complete documentation, please visit our [documentation page](https://tadmap.readthedocs.io/en/latest/overview.html).
+For complete installation and documentation, please visit our [documentation page](https://tadmap.readthedocs.io/en/latest/overview.html).

 ## Figures

 In the figures folder, we have many scripts have been used to analyze TAD Map data and to create figures.
-The following are included:
+Each Figure has its own R script, and each subfigure is labeled in those scripts.
+The data to create those scripts are will be uploaded to [here](https://drive.google.com/drive/folders/1inGHTN2x2L5B79l9o6xMNpYH8di-MEdC?usp=sharing).

 ## Contribute